Physicslibrary/ARKit-Stereoscope/README.md

 Open a new "Blank" template in Playgrounds.
 Copy and paste the texts of learn.swift.

-Press "+" on upper right and select the third icon (folded paper).
+Press "+" on upper right and select the "folded paper" icon.
 Insert model.obj, texture.png, and TychoSkymap.t4_04096x02048.jpg.

 Before "Run My Code", turn off "Enable Results".